doc-ai/tensorflow-ios-framework/README.md

 # TensorFlow iOS Framework

 A full build of TensorFlow for iOS.
 Unofficial.
-Latest is v2.0.3 based on Tensorflow r2.0, v2.0.2.
+Latest is v2.0.4 based on Tensorflow r2.0, v2.0.2 and built with Xcode 12.2 (12B45b).

 Framework targets simluator and arm64 devices only (iOS 12.0+) with full support for training MobileNetV2 models on device.